adityaraj5200/Spring-notes-and-QAs/basic-questions/README.md

 ---

 ### Q6: What is constructor injection and why prefer it?
 **Answer:** Constructor injection means dependencies are provided through the constructor.
-It's preferred because it ensures required dependencies are provided, makes the class immutable, and is easier to test.
+It's preferred because it makes a class’s dependencies explicit in its constructor, ensuring they are provided at creation time, which prevents partially initialized objects and avoids `NullPointerException`.
+It also allows dependencies to be `final` (making them immutable), supports easy unit testing without a Spring context, and aligns with clean code principles by clearly showing what the class needs to function.

 **Example:**
 ```java